German submarine U-190: Sinking of HMCS Esquimalt

 The minesweeper HMCS Esquimalt was conducting a routine patrol of the harbour.
 She was employing none of the mandatory anti-submarine precautions: she was not zig-zagging; she had not streamed her towed Foxer-type decoy, designed as a countermeasure against GNAT torpedoes; she had turned off her radar.
 Nonetheless, the U-boat crew was sure that they had been detected, and when Esquimalt turned toward them, U-190 turned to run and fired one GNAT from a stern tube.

 The torpedo struck Esquimalt's starboard side.
-She sank within four minutes, the last Canadian vessel to be lost due to enemy action in World War II.
+She sank within five minutes, the last Canadian vessel to be lost due to enemy action in World War II.
 While eight of her crew went down with her, the remainder survived the immediate disaster.
 Esquimalt sank so rapidly, however, that no distress signals were sent, and no one knew of the sinking until some eight hours later when HMCS Sarnia discovered the survivors.
 During the delay 44 crewmen had died of exposure, leaving only 26.

 Surrender and the tour

 U-190 escaped the area and remained on patrol off the North American east coast until she received Reichspräsident Karl Dönitz's 8 May order to surrender.
 The boat met the Canadian frigate HMCS Victoriaville 500 nmi off Cape Race, Newfoundland, on 11 May.
-Reith signed a document of unconditional surrender, and was taken prisoner with his crew aboard Victoriaville which escorted the submarine to Newfoundland.
+Reith signed a document of unconditional surrender and was taken prisoner with his crew aboard Victoriaville which escorted the submarine to Newfoundland.
 With the white ensign flying from her masthead, U-190 sailed under the command of Lieutenant F. S. Burbidge into Bay Bulls, Newfoundland, on 14 May.
 The prisoners were taken to Halifax.

 U-190 was formally commissioned into the Royal Canadian Navy on 19 May.
 Her first assignment, in the summer of 1945, was a ceremonial tour of communities along the St. Lawrence River and Gulf of St. Lawrence, with stops in Montreal, Trois-Rivières, Quebec City, Gaspé, Pictou, and Sydney.
 On returning to Halifax she assumed duties as an anti-submarine training vessel, which she continued to fulfill for a year and a half.